Theys96/Krant/README.md

 ## Deployment
 Copy the entire repository to a folder on a webserver with PHP ≥ 5 and MySQL installed.

-Enter MySQL connection / credentials information in config.php and comment out the error-throwing line.
+Enter the required info, at least the MySQL credentials, in the serverconfig.php file.

 To set up the database, use krant.sql (this defines all the required tables).